Babbexx-22/Darey.io_PBL/Project13.md

   notify: restart apache

 ```
-and carefully placed within the "#configure Apache" option present in the file:
+and carefully placed within the "#configure Apache" section present in the file:

 ![lb apache dependencies task](https://user-images.githubusercontent.com/114196715/206765193-a578b739-9f75-4951-a165-2d61a692f939.png)